-The discount rate used to measure the total pension liability was 7.25% (7.25% in the prior year).
+The discount rate used to measure the total pension liability was 7.25%.
 The projection of cash flows used to determine the discount rate assumed that member contributions will be made at the current contribution rate and that the District contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
 Based on those assumptions, the fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.